peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 * Pressure broadening

 _Natural broadening_ occurs due to quantum mechanical effects and is very weak compared to the other two.
-Therefore, it has little importantce to atmospheric radiative transfer.
+Therefore, it has little importance to atmospheric radiative transfer.

 _Doppler broadening_ occurs due to Doppler shift in frequency as observed